renew-wireless/RENEWLab/README.md

 # Description
-The *RENEWLab* software suite functions as the application layer of the RENEW massive MIMO platform [(official documentation)](https://docs.renew-wireless.org).
+RENEWLab is a software toolbox for the RENEW massive MIMO platform [(official documentation)](https://docs.renew-wireless.org).
 It provides a user interface through a set of APIs.
 Users can generate, manipulate, transmit, and receive RF signals on the RENEW hardware by calling these APIs.

 > The design goal of RENEWLab is to provide the RENEW software library and a quick starting point for users to design, program, and run their experiments on the RENEW massive MIMO platform.